8 Secrets for Raising A “Can Do” Kid

 Is there a slogan you might want to start up in your home?
 Tune into your own statements as well.
 Your child is listening and internalizes those comments.

 Secret 7.
 Don’t Be a Safety Net

-m solving is exactly the skill kids need when they’re on their own.
+Problem solving is exactly the skill kids need when they’re on their own

 Avoid that temptation of rescuing your kid and solving his problems.
 Instead, step in only when really needed them you are nearby.
 Children need to build self-beliefs that say, “I can figure things out for myself.”
 Then do let your child know you believe he can.

 I watched a teacher give a small wrapped present to each student on the first day of school.
 The children were amazed to find small erasers inside the boxes.
 The teacher said, “You’ll be needing these this year, because you’ll be making lots of mistakes.
 That’s how you learn.”
 Her simple gift helped “erase” the idea that mistakes mean failure, and can be a chance to start again.
 And it’s an essential lesson for developing “Can Do” attitudes.

 When your child makes a mistake, stay nonjudgmental and help her focus on what she’s trying to achieve.
 You might ask, “How did you want this to turn out?” or calmly say, “What will you do differently next time?”
 Above all, help her believe she can succeed in her efforts: “I know you can do it.
 Hang in there.”

 As a parent, you have countless opportunities to reinforce your child’s self-beliefs.
 Your expectations, your reactions and your words can give your children votes of confidence or chip away at their attitudes about themselves.
 Perhaps one of the most important questions to ask yourself at the end of each day is this: “If my child’s self-beliefs were based only on my words and actions today, what would she believe about herself?”
 Your answer should guide how you interact with your child each time you are together.